Mobile menu icon

 All stipend payments are subject to satisfactory progression and attendance.
 For prompt payment, set up your bank details at the same time you complete online registration.
 Further instructions on how to set this up can be found on the Student Support website: University Bursaries, Grants and Stipends.

-* The 1 October instalment will be processed as early as 17 September, and credited to students' bank accounts on 19 September, provided students have fully completed registration by 13 September 2024.
-Students who register after the 13 September will be paid on the subsequent weekly payment run.
+The 1 October instalment is processed early and credited to students' bank accounts on 18 September.
+This is provided students have completed registration by 12 September.

-** Due to the Christmas shutdown, it is necessary to process the 1 January award a week early.
+Due to the Christmas shutdown, the 1 January award is processed early.

 Payment of industrial CASE awards